 The editors typically go through one or two rounds of edits with the writer and agree on a final draft before publishing, and the ISC will promote the writer’s article through their social media channels.

 Reading Level: Our readers are educated science-enthusiasts, but they are not experts in what you are writing about.
-Please avoid technical language and jargon.
+Pretend you’re at dinner with educated but non-scientist friends who are curious about what you have to say.
+Accordingly, please avoid technical language and jargon.
 If you must use an unfamiliar term, define it when you first use it.

 Objectivity: Content cannot explicitly promote any company or its products/services.
 Writers, however, may promote non-profit causes at the editors’ discretion.
 Additionally, articles cannot express a political opinion.
 Articles must be firmly grounded in scientific fact.